5 legendary gold nuggets of the 19th century

 In the photo: Nevada County, California, 1850s.

-Place of discovery: Tsarevo-Alexandrovsky placer, region of Chelyabinsk, Russia
+Place of discovery: Tsarevo-Alexandrovsky placer, Chelyabinsk Region, Russia

 Year: 1842

-The world's largest collection of gold nuggets can be found in Russian museums.
-The largest gold nugget, found in Russia, was discovered in the South Urals.
-Nikifor Syutkin, a 17-year-old peasant, found the native gold at a depth of 3 meters.
+The world’s largest collection of gold nuggets can be found in Russian museums.
+The largest gold nugget found in Russia was discovered in the Southern Urals.
+Nikifor Syutkin, a 17-year-old ore digger serf, found the native gold at a depth of around 3 meters.
 The young gold miner discovered the largest gold nugget in the history of the country.
-It was a dense golden block with a length of 39 centimeters and a height of 28 centimeters.
+It was a dense golden block with the sides spanning 31 centimeters and 28 centimeters, and the base measuring 8 centimeters in width.

-In the photo: The "Big Triangle" can be seen in the Diamond Fund of the Moscow Kremlin Museum.
+In the photo: the “Great Triangle” can be seen in the Moscow Kremlin Museum, a.k.a. the Diamond Fund.